schwartenbeckph/Generative-Replay/README.md

 Replay results can be reproduced based on summary stats in results file 'Replay_InferenceTime.mat' and 'Replay_InferenceLag.mat' or re-run using individual pre-processed data.
 Either way, start with the 'Replay_InferenceTime.m' (Figures 6 D-F) and 'Replay_InferenceLag.m' (Figure 6C) script.

-Use 'obtain_ClassifierConfusion.m' to reproduce classifier reproducibility (Figure 6A).
+Use 'ObtaindecodingAcc.m' to obtain decoding accuracy, and 'obtain_ClassifierConfusion.m' to reproduce classifier reproducibility (Figure 6A).

 MEG RSA can be reproduced using 'RSA_inference.m' (Figure 5).
 Summary stats 'RSA_inference.mat' can be found in the link above.